-We are surprised by the dense network of Maya cities scattered along the trail: La Florida, El Tintal, La Muerta to name the few that will host us during our lunches, night camps or water refills of brownish rainwater merely filtered by a piece of fabric over a big plastic barrel.
+We are surprised by the dense network of Maya cities scattered along the trail: La Florida, El Tintal, La Muerta to name the few that will host us during our lunches, night camps or water refills of brownish rainwater merely filtered by a piece of fabric over a large plastic barrel.

-This adventurous and challenging jungle trek through the vulnerable Mirador Basin, the last pristine subtropical rainforest of Central America, leaves us breathless by its remoteness, beauty and amazingly rich history which still holds many mysteries to be unravelled by future generations of scholars.
+This adventurous and challenging jungle trek through the vulnerable Mirador Basin, the last pristine subtropical rainforest of Central America, leaves us breathless by its remoteness, beauty, and amazingly rich history which still holds many mysteries to be unravelled by future generations of scholars.

 Claire & Marcella

 - To set up your expedition to El Mirador, we strongly recommend the services of La Comision de Turismo Cooperativa Carmelita.
-The guides are all authorized guides, knowledgeable about the history of the Mayas, fauna and flora.
+The guides are all authorized guides, knowledgeable about the history of the Maya, fauna and flora.
 Most of them are Spanish-speakers only, but you can request an English-speaking guide.
 In Flores, many agencies propose this expedition, and we believe spending your money with the community of Carmelita makes more sense.
 On top of that, they really differentiate themselves thanks to the variety of food and its quality compared to the other groups we have seen – for 5 days, it is greatly appreciable!

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!!